What is the ‘Fearless’ Challenge?

-You don’t have to show your songs to anyone but lots of people post their songs on the closed group created on The Fearless Forum each challenge.
-Being a part of the community can really help you get through the challenge.
+You don’t have to show your songs to anyone, but many people post their songs in the Facebook Group created for each challenge.
+Joining the community is excellent support for getting through the challenge.
 Writers can be pretty self-critical; the feedback you receive from others often reveals our efforts are more substantial than we give ourselves credit for.

 Should I comment on people’s songs?

 Yes!
-People love hearing about your experience of their music.
+People love hearing about your experience with their music.
 Let people know what you’ve enjoyed and what moved you, what you found funny or inspiring.
-Focus on a songs strengths.
+Focus on a song’s strengths.
 Offer sincere encouragement.
 Writers often feel insecure and/or conflicted about their songs.
 They may have no idea they’ve written anything of worth.
 Let them know where they’ve succeeded.
 Since the challenge asks us to share work that is fresh and potentially vulnerable, criticisms and suggested revisions are discouraged unless explicitly asked for by the artist for a specific song.

 What’s a prompt?

-Prompts offer writers a single word, phrase or directive as a starting place to help focus and prime people for their writing.
-A prompt might offer a subject, idea or image to start from, or they might ask a writer to focus on a particular facet of their craft, or of music.
-Previous prompts have included: “Overnight”, “Relationship Triangle”, and even “Giant Squid”.
-More musically oriented prompts have included things like; “write a two chord song”, “write an a cappella song”, or “use a different instrument than normal”.
+Prompts offer writers a single word, phrase, or directive as a starting place to help focus and prime people for their writing.
+A prompt might offer a subject, an idea, or an image to start from.
+It might also ask a writer to focus on a particular facet of their craft or music.

 Who creates the prompts?